NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

 testing DNSSEC deployments without affecting the DNS service in case of DNSSEC errors.
-It accomplishes that by introducing new DS Type Digest Algorithms that when used in the records of a DS RRset, referred to as dry-run DS, signal to validating resolvers that dry-run DNSSEC is used for the zone.
+It accomplishes that by introducing new DS Type Digest Algorithms that when used in every record of a DS RRset, referred to as dry-run DS, signal to validating resolvers that dry-run DNSSEC is used for the zone.
 DNSSEC errors are then reported with DNS Error Reporting, but any bogus responses to clients are withheld.